 Soaking: I don’t require any soak time for the beans in this stove top method.
 Rinsing for cleaning is recommended but soaking is preference.
 If you’d like to soak for digestive purposes you may.

-Please Star Rate This Recipe.
-Your star rating helps LQC reach comida makers, thank you!
+Please Star Rate This How to make Beans on The Stove Recipe.
+Your star rating helps LQC reach comida makers.
+Thank You!

 Perfect Beans Recipe [Frijoles de La Olla]